IntentArchitect/Docs/articles/whats-new/2023/10/index.md

 - Intent.AspNetCore.Controllers 5.4.2
 - Intent.AzureFunctions.OpenApi 1.0.3

+### OpenAPI specifications now have non-nullable fields marked as required

+Swashbuckle has now been configured to automatically mark fields for non-nullable properties as required in the the generated `swagger.json` file.

+Available from:

+- Intent.AspNetCore.Swashbuckle 4.0.9

 ### Domain Event Refinements

 Previously domain eventing infrastructure was added to all Aggregate roots with-in your domain model, we have now added a new application setting "Domain Settings -> Implement Domain Eventing on", which has the following option: